• Skip to primary navigation

 Ingredients on a counter top.

-Turbinado sugar can be substituted with granulated sugar for the sugar crust.
+• Turbinado sugar - Can be substituted with granulated sugar for the sugar crust.

 Assembling pumpkin pasties on a baking sheet.

-To make 20 pastries from two pie crusts, gather your leftover dough and reroll it to make more circles, until you have no more dough remaining.
+Make use of all your dough - To make 20 pastries from two pie crusts, gather your leftover dough and reroll it until it's all used up.

 Pumpkin turnover sliced in half to show filling.

+Unbaked pasties can be frozen for up to 2 months in a tightly sealed, freezer safe container.
 After assembling, but before adding your egg wash, lay your pasties in a single layer on a parchment lined baking sheet.
 Freeze until solid, about 2 hours, then transfer to a freezer safe container.
+Unbaked pasties can be baked straight from the freezer - simply add 5 minutes to the baking time.

 A white plate filled with pumpkin pasties.

-4.89 from 9 reviews
+4.95 from 17 reviews

-Pumpkin Pasties (turnovers)
+Pumpkin Pasties

-Prep Time20 minutes
+Prep Time20 minutes minutes

-Cook Time20 minutes
+Cook Time20 minutes minutes

-Total Time40 minutes
+Total Time40 minutes minutes

 Servings: 20 pasties